BrennerLJ/regex-tutorial/gist-template.md

 ### Character Classes

 Used to match a set of characters.
+Square brackets are used, you can list specific characters, ranges of characters, or a combination of both.
+Character classes in regular expressions to match phone numbers can help you find different formats.
+Ex. `/^(\+1\s?)?(\(?\d{3}\)?[\s.-]?)?\d{3}[\s.-]?\d{4}$/`
+// Valid phone numbers
+// 123-456-7890
+// 123.456.7890
+// 123-456-7890
+// 1234567890
+// (123) 456-7890
+// +1 (123) 456-7890

 ### Flags

 Modifiers that can be added to the regex to change its behavior.
+For example, a `g` flag can be added to find all instances in the text, `m` flag can be used if you have a multiline string where phone numbers appear at the beginning or end of lines.

 ### Grouping and Capturing

 Used to group parts of a pattern together and capture them for later use.
+Can be used to extract certain parts of a phone number, like area code.

 ### Bracket Expressions

-Used to match a set of characters.
+Used to match a set of characters, such as digits and separators.

 ### Greedy and Lazy Match

 Greedy match tries to match as many characters as possible, of a pattern, while lazy match tries to match as few characters as possible.
+Examples of greedy quantifiers: `*`: matches 0 or more occurances, `+`: matches 1 or more occurances.
+Lazy quantifiers are created by appending a `?` to the greedy  quantifier.
+Ex. `*?`: matches 0 or more occurances (as few as possible), or `+?`: matches 1 or more occurances (as few as possible).

 ### Boundaries